-The Bachelor of Design is a 4 year degree with the opportunity to undertake honours study.
+The Bachelor of Design is a 4 year degree with the opportunity to undertake honours study in the fourth year.

 This program provides an education to students who wish to enter a range of different areas of the design profession, for example: graphic design, media design, film, television production and post-production, illustration, publications, interiors, theatre, exhibitions, display, festivals and furnishings, ceramics, textiles, jewellery and product design.